AleMorales9011/ForgeWare/src/04-Containerization.md

 # Create the YML file

-After docker-compose is installed we must create the yaml file that will contain the infrastructure we desire to create.
+After installing docker-compose, we must create the YAML file containing the infrastructure we desire to create.
 The script below shows an example of an Apache web server container deployment.

 ```ruby
 version: '3.9'